potamv01/VenkatPotamsetti/README.md

 - 👋 Hi, I’m @potamv01
 - 👀 I’m interested in financial/public helath managment data analytics
-- 🌱 I’m currently learning on a public helath informatics by using Power BI
+- 🌱 I’m currently learning on a public helath informatics project by using Power BI
 - 💞️ I’m looking to collaborate on meaningful projects that intersects helath and data or finanace and data.
 - 📫 How to reach me, is on linkedin www.linkedin.com/in/venkat-potamsetti-dataanalyst
 - 😄 Pronouns: Mr